 Let’s paint the picture first.
 You’re a business person with a website that was built, say just over a year ago.
 For all intents and purposes it’s a pretty good website and you put a great deal of effort and expense into making sure it represented your business well.
 The only hitch, it was built at a time before the mobile web exploded beyond the stratosphere taking the world by storm.

-Now you’re hearing talk about the phenomenal upsurge in mobile internet usage and are starting to get the niggling feeling that maybe you should do something to make your site more “mobile friendly”.
+Now you’re hearing talk about the phenomenal upsurge in mobile internet usage and are starting to get the niggling feeling that maybe you should do something to make your site more “Mobile friendly for ipad iphone and Android devices”.
 Well your business instinct is guiding you well because if you look at the cold hard facts, you’ll see this is not just up-talk but a massive movement the figures can’t repress.

 For example recent ABS statistics reveal that at 31 Dec 2012, 17.4 million Australians are using the internet on their mobile devices.
 This shows an increase of 7% from 16.2 million at June 2012.
 That’s a 7% increase in 6 months and rising.